How to encrypt email with Gmail and Outlook.com or any other provider

 Once an external mailbox is mapped into your Mailfence account, you will be able to read emails sent to this provider, included the OpenPGP encrypted ones that you might probably not be able to decrypt otherwise.

-Please note that the deliverability of sent emails may be inferior due to potential SPF and DKIM policy checks.
+In addition, the deliverability of sent emails may be inferior due to potential SPF and DKIM policy checks.

 With the above-mentioned tips you can send encrypted emails from your existing email adresses and access all your existing mailboxes in our secure and private platform.
 Wanna learn more about Mailfence?
 Check: